hadh93/opensolver-libre-port/README.md

 - Though unfortunately discovered too late into production to be useful to us, it is possible that VBA ranges contain within them a reference to the BASIC cellRange equivalent.
 This could be useful for transitioning between the two going forward.
-- Note that VBA array indeces start at 1, while BASIC array indeces start at 0.
+- Note that VBA array indexes start at 1, while BASIC array indexes start at 0.

 ### Helpful notes on User Interface
 - Note that Dialog in LibreOffice Basic is quite volatile - it may crash just when you are changing name of a component in your Dialog.
 So be sure to save your work frequently!